What ABIS Inspects at Lock-Up/Waterproofing Stage:

 - Waterproof membrane to showers & wet areas.

-- Fire separation walls where required, checked whether complete to Standards and manufacture specifications.
+- Fire separation walls where required, checked whether complete to Standards and manufacturer specifications.

 - Ventilation including subfloor ventilation.